rweddell/CustomerServiceBot/cs-nlg/README.md

 python ./CustomerServiceBot-RW/cs-nlg/hugging-face/interact.py --model_checkpoint='<path/to/trained/model/>'
 ```

-### Using a Colab notebook
+### Using a notebook
-This is the recommended approach if you don't have access to a GPU.
+Copy [cs-nlgbot.ipynb](https://github.com/rweddell/CustomerServiceBot-RW/blob/main/cs-nlg/cs-nlgbot.ipynb) to your working environment and execute the cells

-Log into colab.research.google.com and open a new notebook or copy [cs-nlgbot.ipynb](https://github.com/rweddell/CustomerServiceBot-RW/blob/main/cs-nlg/cs-nlgbot.ipynb).
+or

-Copy the following commands to a new cell and run.
+Open a new Jupyter notebook and copy the following commands to a new cell and run.
 ```
 !git clone https://github.com/rweddell/CustomerServiceBot-RW
 !pip install -r /content/CustomerServiceBot-RW/cs-nlg/requirements.txt